Grab the cars and set up Drive and Park Color Sort today.

 - I see there aren’t any cars parked in purple.
 That means that you have zero purple cars!
 Can you tell me another color that has zero cars?

-Older children may love playing this color sorting game like the way we play it here, by only using color words.
+Older children may love playing this color sorting game, as we do here, using only color words.

 Let’s set this up!